007 MAGAZINE - The World's Foremost James Bond Resource!

 CASINO ROYALE Sam Peffer reference photographs

-ABOVE: (left) A reference photograph of model and actor Dick Orme used as the face of James Bond on the second version of the PAN paperback of CASINO ROYALE. (inset) Sam Peffer's wife Kitty provided the photo reference for the figure of Vesper Lynd (right) Sam Peffer's final painted version of the CASINO ROYALE paperback issued in 1958.
+ABOVE: (left) Sam Peffer's cover of the PAN Books CASINO ROYALE paperback issued in December 1958. (right) A reference photograph of model and actor Dick Orme used as the face of James Bond on the second version of the PAN paperback of CASINO ROYALE. (inset) Sam Peffer's wife Kitty provided the photo reference for the figure of Vesper Lynd.

 With the PAN paperback of MOONRAKER out of print throughout 1958 a second edition was issued in February 1959 with a new cover by Sam Peffer.
-Following the approval of his rough painting, Peffer worked from his reference photographs of Dick Orme and wife Kitty (1922-2020) standing in for Gala Brand.
+Following the approval of his rough painting, Peffer worked from reference photographs of Dick Orme, with his own wife Kitty (1922-2020) standing in for Gala Brand.
 The year-long unavailability of Ian Fleming's third James Bond novel clearly generated demand in the title, and the initial print run of 35,000 copies sold out very quickly, initiating a second printing of a further 25,000 paperbacks in June 1959, which had also sold out by the end of the year.

 MOONRAKER Sam Peffer reference photograph of Dick Orme and Kitty Peffer